This is a guest post by Stephen Croome of buyaniPad.com; his bio is below.

 This site has no sales, just public information.
 Warning: These projections are rough and ready due to the volatility of their traffic.

 Visit data for mobile devices:

-When you look at the visits by device data, you see more pages per visits and lowest bounce rate on the iPad.
-Other devices have a high average time on site but a low pages per visit and a high bounce rate.
+When you look at the visits by device data, you see more pages per visit and lowest bounce rate on the iPad.
+Other devices have a high average time on site but low pages per visit and a high bounce rate.